 TIP: Verify the exported information is sufficient for your needs before beginning to export a large number of documents.
 For example, information like approval status and version control numbers are not exported with this tool.
 If you need values like this you will need to use the FileHold API or other method to get the information.
 The FileHold professional services team can assist you to get the exact format and content of data you need.

 When documents have been exported from the document management system using the Export function mentioned above or using the FileHold Instrumentation Tool, you can import them back into FileHold using the Manage Imports Tool in the FileHold Desktop Application.

 IMPORTANT: The full library location is included in the XML file that is created with the export in a field call LibaryLocation.
 This field combines the cabinet, drawer, folder group, and folder name.
 Each of these names is separated by a forward slash characters (/).
 The behavior of the export changed between version 12 and 14.

 - Version 12 - If any of your library structure names contain a forward slash this may interfere with the future use of this library location field.
 Prior to the export you should confirm that no such characters exist in the library structure names if you plan to use this field.
 The dynamic import feature of manage imports relies on the LibraryLocation field.

-- Version 14 - The export feature will escape any slashes in a name by surrounding them by percent (%) signs.
+- Version 14 and higher - The export feature will escape any slashes in a name by surrounding them by percent (%) signs.
 If the name of a folder is Profit/Loss the export will change the name to Profit%/%Loss.
 Any software that is reading the field can correctly tell the different between the dividing slash and the slash in a name by interpreting the percent signs.
-The dynamic import feature in version 14 automatically interprets this format.
+The dynamic import feature in version 14 and higher automatically interprets this format.